ryhCathy/ryhCathy/README.md

 - 🌱 I’m currently interested in software engineering, NLP, and HCI.

-- 💬 You can find more details about me on my homepage: [https://ryhCathy.github.io/](https://ryhCathy.github.io/)

 - 🌍 If you have riveting projects or challenges that can make a difference, I'd love to collaborate.
 Let's innovate together!

+- 💬 Dive deeper into my journey and projects: https://ryhCathy.github.io/ [https://ryhCathy.github.io/](https://ryhCathy.github.io/)

 ### AI/ML/Data Modeling